List of The Underland Chronicles characters: Shiners

 Fireflies are known as shiners in the Underland.
-Their names are related to light.
 They are very self-centered and argumentative creatures.
 Shiners have a love for cake, or any food in general, and are extremely lazy.
 For these reasons, other species often do not trust them, as it takes very little to sway their allegiance one way or the other.
 Females are only able to produce one color of light, while males can choose any hue they wish.